 The magic in a manuscript that makes it sell can feel elusive when you face the enormous task of finishing a first draft well and then revising and polishing your next draft.
 But that magic isn’t as elusive as you might think.

 Like a master magician’s tricks, creating a memorable story in 300 pages (fewer or more depending on target market) requires attention to technique, quality, and honest reflection by the writer.
 And like a magician, you can’t fool an audience with slap-dash efforts and expect your name on the marquee.
-You can’t get an agent or dazzle a reader or reviewer with less than stellar storylines and structure, details, voice and style, characters, plot, setting, point-of-view, dialogue, and scene work.
-Your manuscript—like a magician honing his or her routine—warrants time set aside for professional polishing before the curtains go up.
+You can’t get an agent or dazzle a reader or reviewer with less-than-stellar storylines and structure, details, voice and style, characters, plot, setting, point-of-view, dialogue, and scene work.
+Your manuscript warrants time set aside for professional polishing before the curtains go up.

-The instructor will read your entire manuscript prior to class.
+The instructor will read your entire manuscript prior to class, and participants are highly encouraged to do so as well.
 Discussion during the week will address your entire manuscript, its problems and pluses, and provide suggestions for polishing.

 Your instructor stays available for further critiques, questions, and marketing help in the year following your enrollment, included in your fee.